finfet/kestrel-doc/src/introduction.md

 # Introduction

-Kestrel makes it easy to encrypt files for yourself or for friends.
+Kestrel is a command-line file encryption application that makes it easy to encrypt files for yourself or for friends.

-## Features

-- Encrypt files using a public key or password.
-- Strong security and privacy guarantees.
-Uses X25519, ChaCha20-Poly1305
+Kestrel features modern algorithms with strong security and privacy guarantees.

-  and the Noise Protocol.
-Guarantees sender authentication.
-- Modern, secure algorithms and a small core codebase (~3k lines)
-- Supports files of any size.
-- Keys are simple strings that are easy to manage and copy-paste.
-- Private keys are always encrypted.
-- Single binary that is easy to run anywhere.
-- Supports Linux, macOS, Windows.
+Supports Linux, macOS, and Windows

 ## Installation